finterra/Web4/README.md

 # Web4

-Finterra Blockchain's advanced web4.
+Finterra Blockchain's web4.

-This is a JavaScript API for communicating with a Hyperledger Burrow server.
+This is a JavaScript API for communicating with Finterra Blockchain.

     Installation Prerequisites